maestrobrandt/maestrobrandt/README.md

 My name is Zachary Brandt.
 I am a data scientist with a background in music and neuroscience.
 I am interested in conducting academic research in the domains of music, psychology, and data science.
 I am a creator who loves the entire project pipeline from asking questionss, collecting data, analyzing and modeling the data, to creating web apps and slide decks.
-My goal in live is to create and be a resource to people who, like me, have a passion for music and science.
+My goal in life is to create and be a resource to people who, like me, have a passion for music and science.

 - 👋  Hi, I’m @maestrobrandt
 - 👀  I’m interested in music and data science, and finding a company that shares those passions